How to Find the Right OT

 -

-If your child is under age 3, she is eligible for evaluation and services (usually free) through your state’s Early Intervention program.
+If your child is under age 3, she is eligible for evaluation and services (usually free) through your state’s early intervention program.
 In addition to OT, your child may eligible to receive physical therapy, speech language therapy, special education and other services.
 When your child “ages out” of EI at age 3, your EI service coordinator will help you transition to services through your local school system.

 -